chrysn/request-tag/draft-amsuess-core-request-tag.md

   Request-Discriminator way might result in less normative text with more comments, and possibly have similar effects in implementation codebases.

+  A Request-Discriminator option could, among other things, be used by a proxies that act as OSCOAP terminators (eg. network interfaces in composite devices that use unencrypted CoAP on internal serial lines) to disambiguate request from different security contexts towards crypto-unware but blockwise-capable components.

 Security Considerations
 =======================